 Not only is this really useful in terms of video editing flexibility and options, it is also really effective visually and will give the scene a very professional look and feel.

 5. Camera settings should not be forgotten

-There are some settings on your camera which is useful to get right in the video production phase to limit the need for correction in the editing phase.
+There are some settings on your camera which are useful to get right in the video production phase to limit the need for correction in the editing phase:

 a) White balance: white balance is basically about telling your camera what ‘white’ is in a particular lighting situation (otherwise you might find that your footage looks a bit ‘blue’ or a bit ‘yellow’ depending on the location and the light).
 If you set your white balance on your camera in each new location you will save this having to be corrected during editing.